How to Get to Tibet?

 Besides the Tibet Travel Permit, travelers should hold some other permits before sitting foot in Tibet.
 Group Tourist Visa is required and it can only be applied by a local travel agency.
 Your tour operator will help you apply for it.
 So you don’t have to worry about it.
 Afterwards, the agency will give you the issued visa in Kathmandu, and off you can start your tour of Tibet.

-Traveling to Tibet from the Mainlands of China
+Traveling to Tibet from the Mainlands of China by Plane

 If you would choose to travel to Tibet from the Mainlands of China, the fastest way to arrive in Lhasa is to take the non-stop flights in the major Chinese cities, including Chengdu, Chongqing, Xi'an, and Shangri-La.